Last updated: 30 August 2021

 Zoo’s Victoria has set up a number of live stream cameras at Melbourne Zoo and Werribee Open Range Zoo for viewers to see what the animals are getting up to.
 See adorable little snow leopard cubs, penguins, giraffes, lions, zebras and more cute creatures!

-Zoo’s Victoria have also created a number of virtual educational resources aligned to the Australian Curriculum including a STEM Design Challenge.
-View the resources here.
+Zoo’s Victoria has also created a number of virtual programs aligned to the Australian Curriculum.
+View the digital programs available at Zoo’s Victoria.

 See Melbourne Museum, Scienceworks and Immigration Museum exhibitions through virtual tours!